 Having an in-app messaging system also gives patients the ability to choose how they want to communicate with you.
 When it comes to healthcare, some people can feel embarrassment or shame, so talking out loud on the phone can be difficult.
 Providing patients with multiple communication channels so they can select what works best for them builds trust between them and your organization.

 Send In-App Surveys After Appointments

 Sending in-app surveys can help product management teams assess whether or not changes or new features are resonating with patients.
 They can also inform the product roadmap by revealing new features or points of friction along the mobile experience.

 But in-app surveys don’t have to exclusively benefit the product management or mobile marketing team.
 You can schedule in-app surveys to trigger after appointments or key points along the mobile customer journey to better understand the experience.
 This feedback can then be distributed widely across your organization to inform business decisions.
 For example, sharing feedback about a specific hospital location can help iron out operational or logistical issues unique to that spot.
 Or human resources can collect feedback from patients about specific individual providers to assess who needs improvement and who is excelling in patient care.
 The options are limitless.

 Ultimately, using intelligent targeting, in-app surveys, and notifications systems can help increase patient happiness and improve provider retention.
 The heart of these strategies is ultimately feedback.
 In an emotion-fueled industry, it’s absolutely essential to be collecting, measuring, and analyzing feedback throughout the entire mobile customer journey.
-Get started with Apptentive today.
+Get started with Alchemer Mobile (formerly Apptentive) today.